GoTolstoy/tolstoy-toly-kb/products/play/product/library/i-want-to-edit-the-thumbnail.md

-##  I want to edit/change the thumbnail
+##  i want to edit/change the thumbnail

 1. Go to your Library section on the left panel
 ![image](https://github.com/user-attachments/assets/242c210f-1150-4073-8111-bda74c20e3d5)